Prat260104/Notes-App/README.md

 # 📝 Notes App

-A simple and elegant Notes App built using **HTML**, **CSS**, and **JavaScript**.
-This app allows users to write and manage short notes in the browser with auto-saving using local storage.
+A simple and elegant **Notes App** built using HTML, CSS, and JavaScript.
+This app lets you create, auto-save, and manage notes in your browser with support for local storage, live updates, and more.

 ---

 ## 🚀 Features

-- 🆕 Add new notes instantly
+- ➕ Add unlimited notes with a single click
-- ✏️ Auto-save notes to local storage
+- 🔄 Auto-save notes as you type
+- ✍️ Live character count for each note
+- 🕒 Timestamp (created/last updated) on every note
-- ❌ Double-click to delete any note
+- ❌ Double-click to delete with confirmation
-- 💾 Data persists even after refreshing the page
+- 💾 Notes persist across page reloads (local storage)
+- 🧹 Clean and responsive layout with CSS Grid

 ---

 ## 🔧 Tech Stack

-- **HTML5** – Page structure
+- **HTML5** – structure
-- **CSS3** – Styling and layout (responsive grid, hover effects)
+- **CSS3** – layout and styling
-- **Vanilla JavaScript** – Dynamic note creation, deletion, and local storage handling
+- **Vanilla JavaScript** – logic and localStorage

 ---